microsoft/onnxruntime-extensions/docs/custom_ops.md

 ***model_name: tensor(string)***

-Model name to send to the endpoint, such as "whisper-1"
+Model name to send to the endpoint, such as "whisper-1".

 ***response_format: tensor(string)***

-Expected format of the response, either be "text" or "json"
+Expected format of the response, either be "text" or "json".

 ***audio_blob: tensor(uint8)***

-A byte array containing raw data from the audio file
+A byte array containing raw data from the audio file.

 #### Outputs